MiaoDX/MiaoDX.github.io/unrealcv_digest/unrealcv_K.md

   - Camera intrinsic
 ---

-The intrinsic of camera matters a lot in many low-level computer vision tasks, and in many scenarios maybe one plausive configuration is enough, there is no needs to get exact value.
-In this post, we demonstrate how to get camera intrinsic quickly with unavoidable error.
+The intrinsic of camera matters a lot in many low-level computer vision tasks, and in many scenarios maybe one plausive configuration is enough, there is no needs to get the exact value.
+In this post, we demonstrate how to get camera intrinsic quickly with an unavoidable error.

 <!-- more -->